Free tool · Weight & body composition

 When BMI misleads

 BMI doesn’t distinguish fat from muscle.
 An athlete with high muscle mass can register “overweight” while being lean.
 A sedentary adult with “normal” BMI can still carry dangerous visceral fat.
-Pair your BMI with waist circumference (under 80 cm for women, under 90 cm for men in Asian populations) for a fuller risk picture.
+That’s why this calculator takes an optional waist circumference (elevated at 90 cm+ for men, 80 cm+ for women in Asian populations) - it computes your waist-to-height ratio and flags the thin-fat (TOFI) pattern for a fuller risk picture.

 Beyond BMI